miloszksiazek/Dog-or-cat/README.md

-# Is it more a cat or a dog?
+# Dog or Cat Classifier 🐶🐱
 This project is a machine learning application designed to classify images as either a dog or a cat.
 Using advanced deep learning techniques, the model analyzes image data and predicts the category with high accuracy.

 Features